 The last step is taking a word that he can recognize by sight like the word “The” and put that word in front of each word — cat, rat, hat, and bat.

-Look at this page for free lists of sight words.
+For free lists, look at this page for free lists of sight words.
 Because reading does involve recognition of some words without decoding, add the sight words in slowly with each lesson.

 Reading easy sentences like “The cat”, “The hat”, and “The rat” gives immediate rewards.
 You now have a budding reader.